jfparadis/proposal-frozen-realms/README.md

 }
 ```

-The compartment constructor creates a new lightweight child realm with a new
-`global`, a new `eval` function, a new `Function` constructor,
-a new `Compartment` constructor, and a new `importX` function.
+The compartment constructor creates a new lightweight child realm with a new `global`, a new `eval` function, a new `Function` constructor, and a new `Compartment` constructor.

 - The compartment global object consists of all the primordial state defined by
 ECMA262, but contains no host provided objects, so `window`, `document`, `XMLHttpRequest`,
 `require`, `process` etc. are all absent.
 Thus, a compartment contains none of the objects needed for interacting with the outside world, like the user or the network.

-- The new `eval`, `Function`, and
-  `importX` will evaluate code in the global scope of the new compartment: the new compartment's `global` becomes their global object.
+- The new `eval`, `Function`, and `Compartment` will evaluate code in the global scope of the new compartment: the new compartment's `global` becomes their global object.

-- The new `eval`, `Function`, `Compartment`, and `importX` inherit from the shared %Function_prototype%.
+- The new `eval`, `Function`, and `Compartment` inherit from the shared %FunctionPrototype%.

-- The new `Function.prototype` is the shared %Function_prototype%.
+- The new `Function.prototype` is the shared %FunctionPrototype%.

 - The new `Compartment` constructor...?

-- The new `Compartment.prototype` is the shared %Compartment_prototype%.
+- The new `Compartment.prototype` is the shared %CompartmentPrototype%.

 The constructor then copies the values of the own enumerable properties from the `globals` parameter onto the new `global` and returns the new compartment instance.
 With these additional globals, users provide the
 *virtual host objects* that they wish to be available in the spawned compartment.